OceanOutcomes/ocean-outcomes/areas-of-focus/japanese-fisheries-seafood/index.md

 This includes buyer engagement programs, exploring solutions towards more sustainable practices with government, industry, and fishery leaders, and developing and implementing fishery and aquaculture improvement projects.

-We implement this work through close partnership with Seafood Legacy, a Japanese consulting firm specializing in sustainable seafood and fisheries.
-The partnership arrangement between O2 and Seafood Legacy provides a flexible and effective avenue to implement our joint projects and access domestic Japanese funding, while maintaining a strong, accountable, and international team approach to our sustainable fisheries and seafood work in the region.
+We implement this work through close partnership with Seafood Legacy and UMITO Partners, two Japanese consulting firms specializing in sustainable seafood and fisheries.
+The partnership arrangement between O2,Seafood Legacy and UMITO Partners provides a flexible and effective avenue to implement our joint projects and access domestic Japanese funding, while maintaining a strong, accountable, and international team approach to our sustainable fisheries and seafood work in the region.

 This ensures our initiatives are effective and our outcomes durable.
-Working with Seafood Legacy, we collaboratively fund, design, test and implement a variety of sustainable seafood and fisheries projects throughout Japan.
+Working with Seafood Legacy and UMITO Partners, we collaboratively fund, design, test and implement a variety of sustainable seafood and fisheries projects throughout Japan.
 These include, fishery and aquaculture improvement projects to improve management policies and revitalize fishing communities and engaging Japanese industry and other supply chain actors towards developing and implementing sustainable policy.

 ---
 ##Sustainable Fisheries in Japan